algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Age Range**: 18-30 years

-**Description**: A young person new to culinary word and traditions.
+**Description**: A young person new to the culinary world and traditions.

 **Frustrations**:

 - Maxence never tasted a traditional dish of the region.
-- Maxence have nough of searching for wines and cheeses on different applications.
+- Maxence has enough to search for wines and cheeses on different applications.
-- Maxence can't use online application due to it's poor quality internet connection.
+- Maxence can't use the online application due to its poor quality internet connection.

 **Goals**:

-- They want to discover traditional dishes of their heart region.
+- They want to discover the traditional dishes of their heart region.
 - They want to save time in their research by searching for both cheeses and wines on the same application.
 - They want a free-connection application to use it even with their connection.